-Interno is a four-part podcast that profiles artists who are recalibrating their internal lives and perspectives of home, longing, and connection during the global pandemic.
-With conversations taking place between Australia, North America and Asia, Interno explores the ideas that amplify artistic value and social duty in times of flux.
-It also considers what a post-pandemic future may look like, so that we can continue to move together towards brightness.
-Created and hosted by Mariam Arcilla, Interno features conversations with Sari-Sari Studio, Sara Morawetz, Sezzo and Bianca Mavrick.
-The project is commissioned by the Institute of Modern Art in Australia as part of the Making Art Work initiative.
+Produced and hosted by Mariam Arcilla during 2020, Interno was a mini-series profiling artists who are recalibrating their internal lives and perspectives of home, longing, and connection adjacent to the global pandemic.
+With conversations taking place between Australia, North America and Asia, the podcast explored the ideas that amplify artistic value and social duty in times of flux.
+Interno also considered what a post-pandemic future may look like, so that we can continue to move together towards brightness.
+The project was commissioned by the Institute of Modern Art in Australia as part of the Making Art Work initiative.

 In Interno episode 3, Mariam Arcilla dips into planetary science, shared labour, and elastic timelines with Sara Morawetz, a New Mexico-based Australian artist, investigator, and method maker who explores the emotional and psychogeographical forces behind scientific action and systems.
 Sara tells Mariam about her first-hand experience of coronavirus, the importance of allyship during and outside of unrestful times, and why university art degrees matter—as seen through her collaborative work with NASA and fellow artists.